vectordotdev/log-event-json-schema/README.md

 downstream consumers of the data (graphs, alerts, etc).
 Defining a schema reduces unexpected issues, improves data consumption reliability, and solves one of the major issues of working with log data.

-This schema is used internally at [Timber](https://timber.io) across thousands of companies with success.
-It the core reason the Timber logging platform is able to provide a great user experience out of the box.
+This schema is used internally at [Timber](https://timber.io) and across thousands of companies with success.
+It's the core reason the Timber logging platform is able to provide a great user experience out of the box.
 It enables us to make assumptions about your data and work with predictable structures.
+There's no reason any consumer of this data can't get the same benefit.

 ## Implementation